Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Training process and experimental setup

 \subsection{\gls{dt} \gls{lgbm} model}

 The \gls{dt} models are implemented under the \gls{lgbm} framework~\cite{ke_lightgbm_2017} version 2.3.1.
-This latter is a gradient boosting framework based on decision tree developed by Microsoft. \gls{lgbm} has many advantages such as its low memory usage, the capacity of handling large-scale data and the low inference computational time.
+This latter is a gradient boosting framework based on a decision tree developed by Microsoft. \gls{lgbm} has many advantages, such as low memory usage, the capacity to handle large-scale data, and low inference computational time.
 This last advantage is essential for our problem as the inference is carried-out at each \gls{cu} level.

-\gls{lgbm} is a \gls{dt} method that sums the predictions of all the trees to get a richer interpretation of the problem.
-The trees are optimized in a stage-wise way by adding or updating one tree sequentially based on the error of the whole ensemble learned so far.
-For \gls{dt} classification, the loss function is defined as follows
+\gls{lgbm} is a \gls{dt} method that sums the predictions of all the trees to reach high accuracy.
+The trees are optimized in a stage-wise way by adding or updating a new tree based on the error of the whole ensemble learned so far.
+For \gls{dt} classification, the used cross-entropy loss function is defined as follows:

 where $c_{i}$ is the vector of ground truth split probabilities and $\tilde{c}_{i}$ is the vector of split probabilities predicted by the model.